whiskyechobravo/kerko/docs/sync.md

 also deletes any local files that may no longer be used.

 Usually, all synchronization steps should be executed.
-But under certain circumstances it can be useful to execute a specific step individually.
-For example, after changing some configuration settings, one may clean just the search index and rebuild it from the cache, which will be much faster than re-synchronizing from Zotero.
+But under certain circumstances it can be useful to run a specific step alone.
+For example, after changing certain configuration settings, instead of cleaning all data and performing a lengthy full synchronization from Zotero, one may clean just the search index and rebuild it from the cache.

+!!! note

-As previously mentioned, the synchronization process is unidirectional, from Zotero to Kerko.
+    The synchronization process is unidirectional, where Kerko pulls data from Zotero.
 Kerko will never try to write anything to your Zotero library.

 ## Useful commands